Deepak-Bhatia/Ekart/README.md

 Controller and Action method names can be configured in Database for configurable navigation.
 Application uses tbl_product, tbl_productCategory and tbl_productCompany to store product details.

+## Future
+* Add functionality to add items to cart
+* Add option to like a product.
+* Add option to provide product feedback

 ## Getting Started

 To get started with the application you need .NET core and SQL.